droosma/blog/content/post/first-opentelemetry-exporter/index.md

         - debug
 ```

-After we rebuild the custom collector and run it again, we should be ready to test our exporter.
+After rebuilding the custom collector and initiating it once more, we're set to test our exporter.

 ## Debugging the exporter